A fast solver for ill-conditioned linear systems using randomized stable solutions of its blocks: Methods

 This results in an orthogonal projection onto the space defined by the constraint \( \{ x : \langle A_{(i_k)}, x \rangle = b_{i_k} \} \).
+Equivalently, it exactly solves a given single equation, with a minimum perturbation in a least-squares sense to the current solution $x_k$.
 In contrast, the block Kaczmarz method employs a block of rows (denoted as \( B \)) for the solution update, given by: